 You will commonly see boiling water as a drain cleaning home remedy.
 Boiling water can cause damage to your plumbing system as some pipes are not rated for that temperature.
 The tubular waste pipes under your sink are most commonly made of PVC pipe, PVC has a maximum temperature rating of 140 degrees Fahrenheit.
 Pouring boiling water into a PVC sewer system can melt the pipe and cause costly damage.
 Boiling water also poses a risk to your safety.
 Water boils at 212 degrees Fahrenheit and water over 155 degrees Fahrenheit can cause third degree burns in less than one second.

 While powered drain snakes are an excellent tool for unclogging kitchen sinks, if used improperly, they can result in serious injury or damage to the sewer.
 When sewer cables get bound up on a blockage, the cable can snap or bind your fingers up.
 If your cable gets stuck in the sewer, it is best to call a plumber to remove it as forcing it out can cause damage to the sewer.
 Always follow manufacturer instructions when operating powered drain snakes and wear the proper personal protective equipment.

 Some blockages can be too severe to handle without a professional.
-Contact your local plumber to clear your blockage and to provide you with solutions to prevent blockages in the future.
-If you live in the Winston Salem, Kernersville, Greensboro or High Point, NC areas, Contact Enduric Plumbing to get your kitchen sink unclogged today!
+Contact your local plumber to clear your blockage and to provide you with solutions to prevent blockages in the future and prevent future plumbing emergencies.
+If you live in the Winston Salem, Kernersville, Greensboro or High Point, NC areas, Contact Enduric Plumbing to get your kitchen sink unclogged today with our plumbing services!